Oct 2016 | Hartek Power Bags 460MW Solar EPC Orders in First Half of 2016-17, Records 373% Growth in Order Size

 Out of the 500-MW solar projects auctioned by the Punjab government recently, Hartek Power has bagged solar EPC orders for 250-MW projects, grabbing 50 per cent of the market share.

-Hartek Power had successfully connected a prestigious 50-MW solar project spread over 220 acres to the grid in Anantapur district of Andhra Pradesh in March this year.
+Hartek Group had successfully connected a prestigious 50-MW solar project spread over 220 acres to the grid in Anantapur district of Andhra Pradesh in March this year.
 The project happened to be Hartek Power’s first one in the state and its biggest in South India.

 “What has clicked for us is our commitment to quality and timely execution of projects.
 We will leverage the successful execution of our 50-MW Anantapur project to strengthen our position in Andhra Pradesh and Telangana.
 This project has enabled us to stamp our authority as solar EPC specialists who religiously adhere to deadlines while maintaining the utmost quality.
-Targeting some key developers who have been allotted projects under recent tenders, Hartek Power will shortly open an office in Hyderabad to tap the Andhra Pradesh and Telangana markets, where most
+Targeting some key developers who have been allotted projects under recent tenders, Hartek Power will shortly open an office in Hyderabad to tap the Andhra Pradesh and Telangana markets, where most of our existing clients are among the successful bidders,” said Hartek Singh.

 Hartek Power also has big plans for Karnataka, where it has commissioned substations for 20-MW solar projects and is executing another 90 MW, including a 50-MW project in Ittigi district which is scheduled to be commissioned by the end of this year.
 The company bagged a 40-MWproject in the state from a leading solar developer recently.
 “Having the largest pipeline of projects in the country at 3.3 GW, Karnataka presents immense opportunities,” said Hartek Singh.